OSGeo/grass-addons/tools/cronjobs_osgeo_lxd/README.md

 The server is hosted as LXD container on `osgeo7`, see: https://wiki.osgeo.org/wiki/SAC_Service_Status#GRASS_GIS_server

-The container is only accessible via the ssh jumphost.
+The container is only accessible via the related OSGeo ssh jumphost.

 ## Cronjob execution